jw3126/Delme/paper/paper.md

 `@set spaceship.captain.name = "Julia"`

 And voila, this returns an updated copy.
 The implementation is based on the lens formalism.
-See the introduction of [@AlgebrasAndUpdateStrategies] for some history of lenses.
+See the introduction of [@AlgebrasAndUpdateStrategies] for an entry point to the vast lens literature.

 # Acknowledgements